-City of Hope has one of the largest and most successful bone marrow and blood stem cell transplant centers in the world.
+City of Hope is one of the world's largest and most successful bone marrow and blood stem cell transplant centers.

 City of Hope is renowned for developing innovative transplant regimens that have improved the cure rate for patients with:

 If you have been diagnosed with a blood cancer and want to know more about bone marrow/stem cell transplants or are looking for a second opinion consultation about your treatment, request an appointment online or contact us at 800-826-HOPE.
 Please visit Making Your First Appointment for more information.

 What are hematopoietic cell transplantation (HCT) and peripheral blood stem cell transplantation (PBSCT)?

 HCT and PBSCT are procedures that use stem cells to treat a patient's malignancy or to repair diseased or defective bone marrow.
 A patient receives intensive chemotherapy with or without total body irradiation therapy in an attempt to kill all cancerous cells, but which also destroy his/her own bone marrow function.
 This therapy also causes immunosuppression, which prevents rejection of the newly transplanted stem cells from a related or unrelated donor.

 There is little risk of rejection of a patient's own stem cells following autologous transplant.
 After transplantation, the new stem cells replace the damaged bone marrow and cells of the immune system.

 How do HCT and PBSCT help patients?

 HCT and PBSCT allow a patient to receive very high doses of chemotherapy and radiation designed to kill cancer cells.
 The high doses of therapy lead to the destruction of a patient's own marrow and immune system, which is then replaced by marrow from a donor or from peripheral blood stem cells that have been harvested before therapy.

 How many HCTs and PBSCTs are performed at City of Hope?